mharen/mharen.github.io/blog/2011/2011-11-please-ignore-me-while-i-gush-over-my.md

 I like that I finally have a **built-in webcam**.
 I rarely use it but when I need one, it's hard to beat the convenience of having it built-in, ready to go.
 The quality is much better than whatever Logitech cheap thing I used to use, too.

 I like this E-media bay thing, also known as that spot where the disc drive falls out of.
 Right now I have a huge *second* harddrive in there instead of a disc drive (that's the part I like).
 It's very nice considering how small SSDs tend to be.
 Now I have tons of scratch space to complement my lightning fast, but scarce SSD.
-The first thing I'll use it for is to set up regular backups since SSDs <a href="http://www.codinghorror.com/blog/2011/05/the-hot-crazy-solid-state-drive-scale.html">aren't widely known</a> for their longevity.
+The first thing I'll use it for is to set up regular backups since SSDs [aren't widely known](http://www.codinghorror.com/blog/2011/05/the-hot-crazy-solid-state-drive-scale.html) for their longevity.

 **<span style="font-size: large;">Things that could be better</span>**